2anki/create_deck/README.md

 ## Roadmap

+- Refactor the code base to use Python best practice
 - Create API to allow for consumption via HTTP
 - Introduce progress / estimates on conversion job
 - Read directly from 2anki db